ITV denies Eamonn Holmes’ claim about Phillip Schofield’s This Morning exit

 In her statement addressing Schofield’s departure, the presenter said: “It’s been over 13 great years presenting This Morning with Phil and I want to take this opportunity to thank him for all of his knowledge, his experience and his humour.
 The sofa won’t feel the same without him.”

-Schofield has left This Morning after more than 20 years with immediate effect, meaning his departure unceremoniously occurred at the end of Thursday’s episode (18 May).
+Schofield left This Morning after more than 20 years with immediate effect, meaning his departure occurred somewhat unceremoniously at the end of Thursday’s episode (18 May).